ainsleymcgrath/pytest-embrace/docs/index.md

 - Generating useful copypasta
 - Type safety

-If you know how to use dataclasses and Pytest fixtures, getting started requires very little knowledge beyond that.
+If you know how to use dataclasses and Pytest fixtures, you're ready to use `pytest-embrace`.

-## 👋 Basic Usage
+## Basic Usage
 As is tradition:

 ```bash
 pip install pytest-embrace  # use a virtualenv in your preferred fashion
 ```

+### Configuring the framework

 Like any pytest plugin, `pytest-embrace` is configured in `conftest.py`.